helaili/deploy/README.md

 ## Contributing

-If you have suggestions for how probot-deploy could be improved, or want to report a bug, open an issue!
+If you have suggestions for how *deploy* could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License

-[ISC](LICENSE) © 2018 Alain Hélaïli <helaili@github.com> (https://helaili.gitub.io/probot-deploy)
+[ISC](LICENSE) © 2018 Alain Hélaïli <helaili@github.com> (https://gitub.com/helaili/deploy)